ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 ## Step 1: Request VIPs to use in the Private Network
 {: #step-1-request-vips-to-use-in-the-private-network}

-When a Citrix NetScaler VPX load balancer is ordered from the {{site.data.keyword.BluSoftlayer_notm}} customer portal, it is assumed a reverse proxy is being requested.
+When a {{site.data.keyword.vpx_full}} load balancer is ordered from the {{site.data.keyword.BluSoftlayer_notm}} customer portal, it is assumed a reverse proxy is being requested.
 The requestor will be asked for the number of “public” IPs to be used as virtual IPs (VIPs).

 In the case of a forward proxy, the VIPs need to be setup on the private network.
 A support ticket needs to be opened in order to request VIPs for the private network.
 The number of VIPs required will determine the size of the subnet requested in the ticket.
 The subnet information will be returned in the ticket.